bhattabhi013/Vritant/README.md

 - Speech-reading to aid
 communication within a
 group.
-- Increasing a wide variety of tracks to choose from like learning alphabets or numbers to fun rhymes, colors and shapes to keep the child engaged.
+- Increasing a wide variety of tracks to choose from like learning alphabets or numbers to fun rhymes, colors, and shapes to keep the child engaged.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 - Clone the project or fork the project.
 - Run 'pub get'.
 - Enjoy the code.

-### Prerequisites
+### 📃 Prerequisites

 - Flutter
 - Git